CrunchyData/postgres-operator/hugo/content/Security/postgres-operator-rbac.md

 |Version | allow *pgo version*|

 If the user is unauthorized for a pgo command, the user will get back this response:

     Error:  Authentication Failed: 401

 ## Making Security Changes

-The PostgreSQL Operator requires you to make Operator user security changes in the pgouser and pgorole files, and for those changes to take effect you are required to re-deploy the Operator:
+Importantly, it is necesssary to redeploy the PostgreSQL Operator prior to giving effect to the user security changes in the pgouser and pgorole files:

     make deployoperator

-This will recreate the *pgo-config* ConfigMap that stores these files and is mounted by the Operator during its initialization.
+Performing this command will recreate the *pgo-config* ConfigMap that stores these files and is mounted by the Operator during its initialization.